ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 ## `Plugin` hook methods `pre_test_fixture_execute(arg_hash)` and `post_test_fixture_execute(arg_hash)`

-These methods are called before and after running the tests executable file respectively.
+These methods are called before and after running a test executable.
+If a build does not include tests, these are not called.
+This pair of methods is called for each test executable in a build (each test file is ultimately built into a test executable).

 The argument `arg_hash` follows the structure below: